zerofailed/ZeroFailed.DevOps.Common/docs/functions/Get-HttpHeaderValue.md

 ### System.Object

-The function returns an appropriately-type value of the HTTP header.
+The function returns an appropriately-typed value of the HTTP header.

 ## NOTES